CodeMettle/akka-solr/README.md

 ### Sending Requests:

 A Connection actor is requested with `Solr.Client.clientTo()`.
-The connection accepts `Solr.SolrOperation` messages. `Solr.Client.manager` can also accept `Solr.Request` objects
+The connection accepts `Solr.SolrOperation` messages. `Solr.Client.manager` can also accept `Solr.Request` objects which will create connections as needed.

 ```scala
 val req: Solr.SolrOperation = ???